rchernanko/symfony-4-learning/README.md

     - So when we next run a composer install, when it finishes, it runs the security-check script automatically.
     - Note - flex is also clever enough to uninstall recipe(s) when you remove a package

 - Where do the recipes live?
 All in github.
-Go back to symfony.sh and click on the 'Recipe' icon.
-This takes you directly to the codebase
+Go back to symfony.sh and click on the 'Recipe' icon for a given package.

 ### Things to follow up on: